nikpapage23/Data-Mining-projects/README.md

 - Part A:
 Performing graphic analysis of the data and extracting various conclusions.
 - Part B:
-Performing the DBSCAN clustering algorithm to find outlier-days in which demand or production didn't have the expected values.
+Performing the DBSCAN clustering algorithm to detect outlier-days in which demand or production didn't have the expected values.

 ## Project 2
 Taking the "amazon.csv" dataset and creating a word vector for each review.
 Then, we're using a RandomForest Classifier model to predict the rating corresponding to each review.
-Two approaches: multi-label classification with 5 labels (ratings 1-5) and multi-label classification with 3 labels, describing the positivity of each review (Positive, Neutral and Negative).
+Two approaches: (i) multi-label classification with 5 labels (ratings 1-5) and (ii) multi-label classification with 3 labels, describing the positivity of each review (Positive, Neutral and Negative).

 *The datasets for both projects can be found and downloaded [here](https://drive.google.com/file/d/1bRmxBu-U-2jlNnEk8e2ulpTaMYBOq6Mz/view?usp=sharing).*